baxi-warm-at-home-banner

 Our dedicated customer service team is on hand to help answer any questions you might have about our products and with a nationwide network of installers, you can be sure that there is one working near you.

-Simply enter your postcode and find a local, trained, Gas Safe registered engineer to give you a free, no-obligation quote on a new boiler, cylinder, or air source heat pump.
+Simply enter your postcode and find a local, trained, Gas Safe registered (where applicable) engineer to give you a no-obligation quote on a new boiler, cylinder or air source heat pump installation.